 - 1 pint cherry or grape tomatoes, halved

 - 3 tablespoons fresh chopped parsley

-- In a saucepan or dutch oven, melt butter over medium high heat.
-Add onions and stir frequently, about 5 minutes, or until onions are softened.
-Add garlic and cook an additional 1 minute, stirring constantly.
+- In a pot or dutch oven, melt butter over medium high heat.
+Add onions, cook while stirring frequently (about 5 minutes) or until onions are softened.
+Add garlic and cook until fragrant (about 30 seconds), stirring constantly.

 - Reduce heat to medium and add corn, lima beans, okra and tomatoes.
 Cook approximately 8 minutes while stirring frequently, or until vegetables are tender.

-- Season with salt and pepper and stir in parsley.
+- Season with desired amounts of salt and pepper and stir in parsley.